jncc/deli/app.client/components/home/home-splash-lidar.md

 For more information on the LiDAR data please contact [gi-sat@gov.scot](mailto:gi-sat@gov.scot).
 For more information on a particular dataset, please use the contact information provided in the full metadata.
 For more information about this site, please [contact us](mailto:gi-sat@gov.scot).

-All data is made available under the [Open Government Licence v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+All data is made available under the [Open Government Licence v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), unless otherwise stated.